sblab-bioinformatics/dna-secondary-struct-chrom-lands/Methods.md

 ## Processing ATAC-Seq data

 Raw reads were trimmed, aligned, filtered and duplicates marked using the same procedure as for FAIRE-Seq.
-Prior to mapping of open chromatin, reads mapping to chrM were removed and technical replicates were merged in a single bam file.
+Prior to mapping of open chromatin, reads mapping to chrM were removed and technical replicates merged in a single bam file.

 Peaks of read enrichment were mapped using macs2 as follows: